-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 MAY 2017 to 30 JUNE 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2018

 1.19 Going concern

 The Union is not reliant on the agreed financial support of another reporting unit to continue on a going concern basis.

 The Union has not agreed to provide financial support to another reporting unit to ensure they can continue on a going concern basis.